-LSCI1250 Physics I (Technical Physics as of 09/2011)
+LSCI1250 Technical Physics (09/2011)

 This course is an introduction to the principles and concepts of physics.
 Math review, vectors, motion, Newton's laws, work, power, energy, friction, equilibrium, torque, concurrent forces, mechanical advantage, simple machines, and the properties of matter are covered.
 (Prerequisite: a C- or better in LMAT1230 or LMAT1320 or a C or better in LMAT1330 or LMAT2110 or equivalent)